luapower/pthread/pthread.md

 ### `pthread.mutex([mattrs]) -> mutex`

 Create a mutex.
-The optional mattrs tables can have the fields:
+The optional mattrs table can have the fields:

   * `type = 'normal' | 'recursive' | 'errorcheck'`:
     * 'normal' (default) - non-recursive mutex: locks are not counted